tomcircuit/hd6309sbc/Hardware/CPLD/readme.txt

 	---> note; 1WS is nasty, because this will slow down all the 6309 "idle" cycles, also!
 		The power-on default is 1WS, in order to support slower EPROM devices at boot.

-. all address decoding for on-chip and off-chip peripherals

-. decoding of the uppermost 128bytes of the I/O page to an "AUXCS" signal ("spare" signal on schematic)
+.
+SCC Ch A and Ch B baudrate clocks generated from 14.745 MHz oscillator

-. hardware SPI master* for SD card access (chews up a lot of macrocells!)
+.
+Hardware SPI master* for SD card access

-. test signal multiplexer for TP13 and TP14

-. selectable EEPROM/EPROM support (write-enable for EEPROM, RA14 for EPROM)
+. [new 1.3] SPI clocks (fast and slow) derived only from 24 MHz oscillator

+. [new 1.3] moved IO page to $E000-E1FF:
+            $E000=CIO, $E010=SCC, $E020=RTC, $E030=SD_DATA, $E040=SYS, $E050=CFG, $E060=VER
+		  $E070-$E1FF are undecoded space (for use by expansion card devices, for example)

+. [new 1.3] selectable EPROM 27C128/27C256 support (pin 27 defaults to state of CONFIG jumper at RESET)

+. [new 1.3] CPLD version "register" at $E060 - returns $13

+. [new 1.3] removed test mux for TP11,12,13,14 pins - these are now fixed to echo SD card signals

 *Note that the hardware SPI was something that I found while casting about on the intarwebs.
-SimpleSPI_M.vhd is copyright 2007 by Tom Scott, of Mission Technologies http://www.mission-technologies.org/read_article.php?subject=VHDL&id=14 It works exactly as described, and so I was happy to include it, almost as-is, into my project.
+SimpleSPI_M.vhd is copyright 2007 by Tom Scott, of Mission Technologies http://www.mission-technologies.org/read_article.php?subject=VHDL&id=14 It works well, and so I was happy to include it, with relatively minor changes, into my project.

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.